Amine-H/adblock-detector/README.md

 			==>By default it is false

 Message from Amine
-i really appreciate you buying this it will make me motivated to make more interesting 'things' i am not taking any credit for the Sample it's made by html5up i made the adblockerdetected image, you may use it if you want
+i am not taking any credit for the Sample it's made by html5up i made the adblockerdetected image, you may use it if you want